Meep-Tech/Overworld.Data/Docs/Importing Assets/_index.md

 ### Single Mode
 Single mode assumes all files being uploaded belong to just one Archetype.
 ### Batch Mode
 Batch mode assumes any files or folders being uploaded could contain multiple Archetypes.
 In the case of a set of multiple files, the program will try to match each [[config.json]] file to a set of assets, and then will go through the remaining assets in order as if they were each an Archetype.
 This last step may vary depending on the type of Archetype being uploaded though.
 When folders are uploaded via a batch, the batch assumes each folder is an individual Archetype first, and then may use un-processed files for other Archetypes later that request them.
+This means 'loose' Assets with no associated config within these nested sub-folders will be ignored by default.
 See [[#Mod Files Folder Structure]] below for details on how mods are uploaded in a from a folder structure.
 ## Import via Launcher
 Importing via the Launcher is similar to [[#In-Game]], but is done in a special [[Archetype Examiner]] menu.
 Batch or Single upload are both available here as well.
 Only some platforms support drag and drop.